TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 There are many JVMs, out of which the most popular are HotSpot and OpenJ9.
 HotSpot is the open-source JVM implementation by Oracle while OpenJ9 is a JVM implementation by Eclipse Foundation.
 While HotSpot tends to perform much better than OpenJ9, OpenJ9 only uses about half the memory HotSpot uses.
 So if you have a small amount of RAM on your system, I would recommend OpenJ9 while if you have plenty of RAM to allocate to Minecraft I would recommend HotSpot.
 I will be including arguments for both HotSpot and OpenJ9.
 If you want to use the OpenJ9 JVM, then follow these instructions:

 1. Click [here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
-2. Choose your operating system and architechture.
+2. Choose your operating system and architecture.
 3. Chose Java 17 for Minecraft versions 1.17+ and Java 8 for 1.16 and below.
 4. Download the tar/zip file and extract it.
 5. Open the Minecraft Launcher, click on 'Installations', click on your profile and click on 'More Options'.